Learning how to use commas correctly is vital for proper punctuation and grammar.

 But basic comma usage is essential in our everyday writing, as well as our professional writing.

-You want to show readers that you have good grammar and language skills, and one way to do that is by using your commas correctly.
+You want to show readers that you have good grammar and language skills.
+One way to do that is by learning how to use commas correctly.

 Without commas, you can cause confusion for your reader, or your message might be misunderstood.